jacob-sha/IEH-predictions/PA-02-Canada-Hashrate-Prosperity-EN.md

 The core claim of this prediction is:

-**During the Super Prosperity Phase (SPP) of silicon-based intelligence, Canada may experience nonlinear economic prosperity driven by compute capital and AI infrastructure investment because of its energy, climate, land, and institutional advantages.**
+> **During the Super Prosperity Phase (SPP) of silicon-based intelligence, Canada may experience nonlinear economic prosperity driven by compute capital, AI infrastructure investment, and the formation of the Compute-Energy-Infrastructure Center because of its energy, climate, land, water, and institutional advantages.**

 This prosperity does not mean that Canada will automatically replace the United States, China, or the European Union as the central AI technology hub.
 Nor does it mean Canada will necessarily become the only global compute center.

 More precisely, this prediction proposes that Canada may become one of the most important geographic hosts in the physical embodiment of silicon-based intelligence, and may display capital inflows, infrastructure expansion, and per-capita economic growth disproportionate to its population size.

 ---

-## 2. Relationship to IEH v1.1
+## 2. Relationship to C06-SPP and IEH

-Under the IEH v1.1 framework, PA-02 primarily corresponds to **Corollary VI — Super Prosperity Phase (SPP)**.
+PA-02 primarily corresponds to the revised **C06-SPP — Super Prosperity Phase (SPP) and the Material Basis of Pre-ASI Civilizational Reconstruction**.

-The Super Prosperity Phase refers to a transitional historical stage in which silicon-based intelligence, before completing full autonomy in material production, information flow, and energy supply, must still rely on human society to build and expand key infrastructure such as minerals, energy, chips, data centers, cooling systems, power grids, logistics networks, and automated factories.

-During this stage, AI’s demand for the physical world will not immediately reduce human economic activity.
-On the contrary, it may dramatically amplify human society’s demand for infrastructure construction, producing a prosperity cycle driven by computation, energy, and automated infrastructure.
+In the revised C06-SPP framework, the Super Prosperity Phase is not merely a general claim that AI may bring economic prosperity.
+It refers to a transitional stage before silicon-based intelligence completes key physical closures, during which AI, as a special technology, restructures demand generation, supply boundaries, and material infrastructure, causing human society to reallocate resources around compute, energy, data centers, chips, minerals, automated manufacturing, robotic systems, and power grids.

 PA-02 translates this macro-level corollary into a geographic test case:

-**If SPP holds, then Canada — with its cold climate, clean energy, freshwater resources, land, and institutional stability — may become one of the most representative beneficiary countries of this stage.**
+> **If C06-SPP holds, then Canada — with its cold climate, clean energy, freshwater resources, land, and institutional stability — may become one of the most representative host regions for compute-energy infrastructure in the Pre-ASI stage.**

 PA-02 is also related to the following corollaries:

-- **Corollary VII — Autonomy of Silicon-based Intelligence (ASI):** The compute, power, data-center, and automation infrastructure hosted by Canada may become part of the physical closed loop through which silicon-based intelligence gradually moves toward autonomy.
+- **C07-ASI — Autonomy of Silicon-based Intelligence (ASI):** The compute, power, data-center, and automation infrastructure hosted by Canada may become part of the physical closed loop through which silicon-based intelligence gradually moves toward autonomy.
-- **Corollary X — Human Informational Ecological Niche (HIEN):** If Canada preserves high-quality human living space, natural ecology, and institutional stability during compute-capital expansion, it may become a representative region where the human informational ecological niche coexists with silicon-based infrastructure.
+- **C10-HIEN — Human Informational Ecological Niche (HIEN):** If Canada preserves high-quality human living space, natural ecology, and institutional stability during compute-capital expansion, it may become a representative region where the human informational ecological niche coexists with silicon-based infrastructure.
+- **C12-GOV — Pre-ASI Governance Reconstruction:** If Canada becomes a major host region for AI infrastructure, its governance system will need to address energy, grid capacity, land use, community acceptance, data-center regulation, environmental constraints, and the distribution of public benefits.

 ---

 ## 3. Physical and Economic Basis

-This prediction does not depend entirely on the core axiom of IEH.
+This prediction originates from IEH and the revised C06-SPP framework, but it does not depend entirely on the core axiom of IEH.
 Even if one temporarily rejects the hypothesis that Information Existence is a deeper direction of cosmic evolution, PA-02 can still be grounded in energy economics, data-center engineering, geopolitics, and infrastructure investment logic.

 ### 3.1 Thermodynamic Constraints of AI Infrastructure